Powerful state of Swaziland. Full description of Swaziland

 General information

-Geographical position...
-Swaziland is a state in the southeast of Africa.
+Geographical position.
+Swaziland is a state in southeast Africa.
 In the east it borders with Mozambique, in the southeast, south, west and north with South Africa.

-Gchavny cities, Administrative division...
+gchavnye cities, Administrative division.
 The capital of Swaziland is Mbabane (administrative), Lobamba (royal residence).
-Largest cities: Man-zini (53 thousand people), Mbabane (47 thousand people).
+The largest cities: Man-zini (53 thousand people), Mbabane (47 thousand people).

 Political system

 Swaziland is a constitutional monarchy.
 The head of state is the king.
 The head of government is the prime minister.
-Legislature is a bicameral parliament (Senate and House of Assembly).
+The legislature is a bicameral parliament (the Senate and the House of Assembly).

 Nature

 Relief.
-In the west of the country there is a mountain range that rises up to 1,220 m, in the center there is a plateau, the average height of which is about 610 m, in the east of the country is a low-lying veldt.
+In the west of the country there is a mountain range rising up to 1,220 m, in the center - a plateau, the average height of which is about 610 m, the east of the country is occupied by a low-lying veld.

 Geological structure and minerals.
 The bowels of the country contain reserves of asbestos, gold, diamonds.

 Climate.
-The climate of the country is transitional from subtropical to tropical, humid in summer.
-Average monthly temperatures from + 12 ° С to + 20 ° С. Precipitation ranges from 500 - 700 mm in the east of the country to 1 200-1 400 mm and more in the west.
+The country's climate is transitional from subtropical to tropical, humid in summer.
+Average monthly temperatures are from +12°С to +20°С. Precipitation falls from 500-700 mm in the east of the country to 1200-1400 mm or more in the west.

-Inland waters...
-The main rivers of the country are the Komati, Bolshoy Ustu and Umbeluzi.
+Inland waters.
+The main rivers of the country are the Komati, the Great Usutu and the Umbeluzi.

 Soils and vegetation.
-The vegetation in the west is typical savanna with acacia and baobabs, in the east thickets of xerophytic shrubs prevail.
+Vegetation in the west is a typical savanna with acacia and baobab, in the east thickets of xerophytic shrubs predominate.

 Animal world.
-The fauna is typical for the African savannas: blue buffaloes, horned antelopes, zebras, hippos, crocodiles in rivers.
+Fauna - typical of the African savannas: blue buffaloes, markhorned antelopes, zebras, hippos, crocodiles in the rivers.

 Population and language

-The population of Swaziland is about 966 thousand people, the average population density is about 56 people per 1 sq. km.
+The population of Swaziland is about 966 thousand people, the average population density is about 56 people per 1 sq. km. km.
 Ethnic groups: Swazi - 90%, Zulus - 2.3%), Europeans - 2.1%.
-Languages: Swazi, English (both state).
+Languages: Swazi, English (both official).

 Religion